lbl-srg/obc/specification/source/specification.rst

    :language: modelica
    :linenos:

-Composite blocks are need to preserve grouping of control blocks and their connections, and are needed for hierarchical composition of control sequences.]
+Composite blocks are needed to preserve grouping of control blocks and their connections, and are needed for hierarchical composition of control sequences.]

 Model of computations